A Survey of Densest Subgraph Discovery on Large Graphs

+Since DDS involves two vertex subsets \(S\) and \(T\), the ratio \(c = \frac{|S|}{|T|}\) has \(O(n^2)\) possible values, forming the main source of inefficiency in early exact algorithms.
+A straightforward approach enumerates all \(c\) and applies UDS solutions, leading to time complexities of \(O(n^6)\) for LP-based methods~\cite{khuller2009finding} and \(O(n^2 \log n \cdot t_{\text{Flow}})\) for flow-based methods~\cite{charikar2000greedy}.
+To address this, later algorithms reduce the number of evaluated \(c\) values.
+In particular, Ma et al.~\cite{ma2020efficient,ma2022convex} propose flow- and LP-based methods with complexities \(O(k \log n \cdot t_{\text{Flow}})\) and \(O(h \cdot t_{\text{Flow}})\), respectively, where \(k,h \ll n^2\) in practice.

-\subsubsection{LP-based algorithms.}
+\subsubsection{LP-based algorithms}

 Charikar \cite{charikar2000greedy} proposed the first exact DDS solution, which is based on linear programming (LP).
-Because the DDS is related to two vertex subset $S$ and $T$, Charikar formulated the DS problem to a series of linear programs w.r.t. the possible values of $c=\frac{|S|}{|T|}$.
-Because the ratio $c=\frac{|S|}{|T|}$ is not known in advance, there are $O(n^{2})$ possible values, which result in $O(n^{2})$ different LPs.
 For each $c=\frac{|S|}{|T|}$, the corresponding LP is formulated by Eq. (\ref{equ:charikar-lp}).

 The variables in Eq. (\ref{equ:charikar-lp}) can be used to infer the DDS when $c=\frac{|S^{*}|}{|T^{*}|}$.
-Specifically, $s_{u}$, $t_{v}$, and $x_{u,v}$ indicate the inclusion of a vertex $u$/vertex $v$/edge $(u,v)$ in an optimal densest subgraph according to whether the variable value is larger than 0, when $c=\frac{|S^{*}|}{|T^{*}|}$.
+Specifically, $s_{u}$, $t_{v}$, and $x_{u,v}$ indicate the inclusion of a vertex $u$/vertex $v$/edge $(u,v)$ in the DS according to whether the variable value is larger than 0 when $c=\frac{|S^{*}|}{|T^{*}|}$.
 To find the DDS, Charikar's algorithm needs to solve $O(n^{2})$ LPs with LP solvers.

 To reduce the number of LPs to be solved, Ma et al. \cite{ma2022convex} introduced a relaxation, $a+b=2$, to the LP formulation of the DDS problem, as shown in Eq. (\ref{equ:ma-lp}).
 Comparing Eq. (\ref{equ:ma-lp}) with Eq. (\ref{equ:charikar-lp}), we can find that the two formulations are identical if we restrict $a=1$ and $b=1$.
 By introducing the relaxation, Ma et al. \cite{ma2022convex} managed to build the connection between each LP and the DDS.
 Based on the connection, they developed a divide-and-conquer strategy to reduce the number of LPs to be solved.